 - Bass, Baritone, and other Guitars /

-- Plunderphonics and Custom-Made Instruments /
+- Keyboards, Computers, and Custom-Made Instruments /

-I enjoy creating what I refer to as “Prog-Punk Noise-Rock”, a strange pastiche of many styles.
+I enjoy creating what I refer to as “Prog-Punk Noise-Rock”, a strange pastiche of styles tied together.
 I have collaborated with plenty of other artists over the years with wide degrees of proficiency in many genres.

-I have always been obsessively into art and music; drawing, painting, playing with tape recorders and making noise.
+I have been obsessively into art and music my whole life; drawing, painting, playing with tape recorders and making noise.
 I built my first guitar from a badly beaten-up body & neck that I found in someone’s trash.
 A friend’s dad gave me the electrical guts from an unknown 1950’s guitar.
-Additional parts were improvised from pieces of found junk and bought from a music store.
+Additional parts were improvised from pieces of found junk and purchased from a music store.

 When I was a twelve year old kid, back in the 1980’s, I was just a runt of the Detroit hardcore punk / heavy metal scene .
 Lacking enough money to buy any good equipment, I purchased a cheap microphone at a pawn shop, built a homemade mic stand, and passed myself off as a vocalist.
 I sang in whatever groups that I could find, gaining experience and learning whatever that I could.
 Mostly, it was shitty cover bands, playing in basements, getting yelled at by uninvited drunks that we suck.
-Later on, I built a microphone stand by welding a tube onto a metal lid and looping an old belt through the top, to hold mics.
-It wasn’t very sturdy.
-But, I replaced it with a real one when I had enough money.
 Eventually, I improved my bass & guitar skills, playing in many short-lived groups that went nowhere.